Protocol and State Events in Western Australia

 Use of the title 'The Honourable'

 The Governor of Western Australia has authority to confer the title 'The Honourable' to certain members of Parliament and the judiciary.
 Notice of all persons conferred the honorific is published in the Government Gazette.
-Use of this title is administered by the Executive Government Branch.
+Use of this title is administered by the Parliamentary and Executive Government Branch.

 The criteria by which individuals become eligible to use the title are explained below.